SUM EQUITIES

 | jq '.render_receipt | {schema, kid, payload, jws_segments: (.jws | split(".") | length)}'

-A minimal Node verifier using jose + canonicalize is in docs/RENDER_RECEIPT_FORMAT.md §A.5; the same format is reachable from Python (joserfc + jcs), Go, and Rust per §3.
+A render receipt attests the render, not the truth of its content (trust scope in docs/RENDER_RECEIPT_FORMAT.md §5); a minimal Node verifier using jose + canonicalize is in §A.5, and the same format is reachable from Python (joserfc + jcs), Go, and Rust per §3.

 What ships today